 - Price of parts: When you get into a covered accident, your insurance policy may pay out to repair your vehicle, depending on your coverage types and limits.
 If your vehicle requires special, costly or hard-to-get parts, your premium could be higher.
 As Honda is a global company with factories in several countries, including the U.S., parts are typically easier to acquire.

 - Safety features: Your vehicle’s individual safety features may impact your insurance rates as it could influence how much your insurance company may have to pay out in case of a covered accident.
 Fortunately, the 2022 Honda Accord earned the IIHS Top Safety Pick+ award for midsize cars.

 |Honda Accord car insurance||Average annual premium|

 Average annual premium for full coverage by model

 |Car insurance company||Honda Accord|

-- Cross Traffic Monitor: When reversing, the Honda Accord can notify the driver of nearby and oncoming vehicles approaching from both directions.
-Although it’s important to stay alert while driving, this can be an added safety measure to avoid accidents with hard-to-see obstacles.
+- Cross traffic Monitor: When reversing, the Honda Accord may notify the driver of nearby and oncoming vehicles approaching from both directions.
+This added safety measure may help drivers avoid accidents with hard-to-see obstacles.

-- Low-Speed Braking Control: This feature activates when the Honda Accord is moving at a low speed.
-If the car senses that a front or rear collision is imminent and unavoidable, it will automatically brake the car to avoid an accident.
+- Low-speed braking control: This feature activates when the Honda Accord is moving at a low speed.
+If the car senses that a front or rear collision is imminent and unavoidable, it may automatically brake the car to avoid an accident.